a20351766/udo.1.4.0/docs/source/glossary.rst

 Software Development Kit (SDK)
 ------------------------------

-The Hyperledger Fabric client SDK provides a structured environment of libraries for developers to write and test chaincode applications.
+The Hyperledger UDO client SDK provides a structured environment of libraries for developers to write and test chaincode applications.
 The SDK is fully configurable and extensible through a standard interface.
 Components, including cryptographic algorithms for signatures, logging frameworks and state stores,